BlueSpire/w3c-reactivity-protocol-proposal/proposal.md

   * Model systems to decouple themselves from view engines and reactivity libraries.
   * View engines to decouple themselves from reactivity libraries.
-  * NNative HTML templates to be able to rely on minimal APIs, even if the browser doesn't yet ship with an implementation.
+  * Native HTML templates to be able to rely on minimal APIs, even if the browser doesn't yet ship with an implementation.

 Achieving this would enable application developers to: